jakobhviid/Dashboard-Server-Docker/README.md

 The image will send docker information atleast every 15 minutes, however it will also send if something important happens, e.g. a container stopping, unhealthy or if a container uses more ressources then the allowed threshold (defined through enviorment variables).

 # How to use
-This docker-compose file show the deployment of the dashboard-server container.
+This docker-compose file shows the deployment of the dashboard-server container.

 ```
 version: "3"